I cringe every time a home seller and home buyer make contact with each other.

 A Word About Buyers “Love” Letters And Violation of Fair Housing Laws

-Lately a trend has been for home buyers to write a “love” letter telling home sellers how much they love their home and how they want to make it their forever home to raise their family, etc…..
+Lately, a trend has been for home buyers to write a “love” letter telling home sellers how much they love their home and how they want to make it their forever home to raise their family, etc…..

 Reason #3 Sellers Make Wrong Assumptions About Home Buyers

 But they can also lead to statements that offend buyers or scare them away.
-In two of the above cases, my buyers were pretty offended the sellers made assumptions about them.
+In two of the above cases, my buyers were pretty offended that the sellers made assumptions about them.

-But, fair housing laws aside, say you see a family looking at your home and you want to tell them what a close-knit family neighborhood it is… kids always gathering in your yard, neighbors just stopping by to chat, etc…
+But, fair housing laws aside, say you see a family looking at your home and you want to tell them what a close-knit family neighborhood it is… kids constantly gathering in your yard, neighbors just stopping by to chat, etc…

 Reason #4 Misunderstandings